|1874 Bird's-Eye View of Pittsburgh, Otto Krebs|

 So whither, island?
 Apparently verifying the location was difficult even a century later.
 Neville B. Craig, who published the first comprehensive history of Pittsburgh in 1851, noted a few years earlier in a footnote in his monthly historical magazine that:

 Alrighty then, so, what of Wainwright's Island?
 Well, it's gone.
-I mean, it's there, but it's not an island any longer.
+I mean, the land is there, but it's not an island any longer.
 While Neville Craig knew it as an island in the mid-1800s, industrialization has since claimed the channel between Lawrenceville and Wainwright's Island that Washington and Gist sloshed across on foot.

 The island was named for or by Englishman Joseph E. Wainwright, who settled there with his family circa 1804-06.
 Wainwright founded a woolen mill on the land and established the Winterton Brewery in 1818 to take advantage of the hops that grew wild along the river banks.
 The island was quite fertile, hosting hickory, black walnut, locust, sugar maple, butternut, peach and apple trees, plus sugar cane plumegrass.
 Wainwright described how the channel between the island and the mainland was twenty yards wide, with a fall of about 4 feet.
 The portion of the Allegheny that flowed into the channel became known to Pittsburgh residents as "Little River," and was regarded as a great spot to catch herring, wall-eyed pike, and bass.